Nivalyx/osu-wiki/wiki/Tournaments/CMC/2020/en.md

 ## Participants

-Listed below are players who qualified into the Group Stage (along with their respective seeding and group placement) out of 53 registered players in total.
+The following are players who qualified into the Group Stage (along with their respective seeding and group placement) out of 53 registered players in total.

 | Group | Seed A | Seed B | Seed C | Seed D |
 | :-- | :-- | :-- | :-- | :-- |